 … we can help.

-We’re seasoned investors in Baltimore real estate, and we’re looking to buy several houses each month in the Baltimore MD area.
+We’re seasoned investors in Central Maryland real estate, and we’re looking to buy several houses each month in the Central Maryland MD area.
 Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.

 I Inherited A House, What To Do Next?

 Here’s a few important considerations to help you make the right decision:

 This may sound obvious, but if the person who left you a property also had a mortgage (unless it had no mortgage and was paid off, which is great!), you have to pay it (assuming you want to keep the property).
 Some banks will allow you to assume the loan, while others may force you to refinance into a new loan.
 If you don’t qualify for a new loan, renting may not be an option for you.

 2) The investment is only as good as the manager.